romshark/Go-1-2-Proposal---Immutability/README.md

 write unsafe mutable APIs when targeting optimal runtime performance or safe but slow and copy-code bloated ones.

-Optional performance and code safety are, currently, mutually exclusive, even though having both would be possible with compiler-enforced immutable types at the cost of a slightly decreased compilation time.
+Unfortunatelly, optimal performance and code safety are currently mutually exclusive, even though having both would be possible with compiler-enforced immutable types at the cost of a slightly decreased compilation time.

 #### 1.1.4.
 Inconsistent Concept of Constants
 Currently, Go 1.x won't allow non-scalar constants such as constant slices: